EMDR therapy session in Scottsdale AZ helping adults process trauma and PTSD

 Cognitive Behavioral Therapy (CBT) in Scottsdale, AZ

 Are your thoughts getting the best of you?
-Do you find yourself stuck in a loop of negative thinking, constantly worrying, expecting the worst, or doubting your ability to cope?
+Do you find yourself stuck in a loop of worry, expecting the worst, or doubting your ability to cope?
+CBT can help you break that cycle and regain clarity.

 cognitive behavioral therapy session in Scottsdale AZ with therapist writing notes and guiding client through thought patterns at Pathways Counseling Services